-Our Summer Strawberry Scones are a delicious and easy recipe for a quick breakfast choice!
+Our Summer Strawberry Scones are a quick and easy recipe for a delicious breakfast choice!

 I love strawberries!
 I love everything about them.
 Their bright, red color is cheery, their flavor is unparalleled and those exquisite little berries promise you'll be happier just for eating one!